olgierd/trusdx-audio/README.md

 * Run the script in terminal: `trusdx-txrx.py`.
 * Use `pavucontrol` to assign the newly created `TRUSDX` audio device to the application you'd like to use for transmitting and receiving (or do that from the application itself, if it includes audio settings - WSJT-X does).
 * TX/RX switching is performed automatically by a simple VOX - when audio samples captured from the application contain no audio, the rig is set into receive mode.
+* Important - make sure the transmitted signal looks good using a 2nd receiver.
+Well, I mean, reasonably good - not worse than "regular" signal produced by (tr)uSDX.
+Adjust the audio level in `pavucontrol`.
+Too high level of TX audio will create a total mess.
+Too low, the rig won't transmit anything or will transmit less than it is able to.

 ## Bugs, issues